bazookanu/kanud.github.io/_posts/2013-07-03-my-trek-in-uttarakhand-prologue.md

 ---
 layout: post
-title: My Trek In Uttarakhand: Prologue
+title: "My Trek In Uttarakhand: Prologue"
 ---
 About a lakh in all.
 That, I saw last year, would be the amount of my earnings from my internship next year.
 I didn't think much of it, but it did feel like a nice, substantial number.